-Dan rings the Insurance Law Service who explains that when he complained about the delay 4 months ago he had already raised a dispute.
-He can either escalate his complaint to the insurer or lodge a dispute in the Financial Ombudsman Service.
+Dan rang the Insurance Law Service, where a solicitor explained that when he complained about the delay 4 months ago he had already raised a dispute.
+His options were to either: escalate his complaint to the insurer or lodge a dispute in the Australian Financial Complaints Authority.

 This fact sheet will outline the process involved in raising a dispute with your insurance company.

-The Financial Ombudsman Service Australia (FOS) is an External Dispute Resolution (EDR) provider which can be used to resolve disputes between consumers and their insurers.
-FOS is funded by its members, which includes insurance companies and brokers.
+The Australian Financial Complaints Authority (AFCA) is an External Dispute Resolution (EDR) provider which can be used to resolve disputes between consumers and their insurers.
+AFCA is funded by its members, which includes insurance companies and brokers.

 - It is free for consumers;